Back to the blog

 ✔ Unforgettable games

-As GM Alexei Shirov advises: “If your opponent is comfortable, you’re not attacking properly.”
+As GM Alexei Shirov instructs: “If your rival feels good, this means you’re not attacking correctly.”

 Your Chaos Challenge:

-Will you dare to unleash chess anarchy?
+Will you have the balls to play chess chaos?
 The first move is yours.

 Do you have questions about online classes?